rubicon/rubicon-free-sleep/CONTRIBUTING.md

 ## RULE #1 — COORDINATE BEFORE YOU START ❗
-- Message me on Discord @david_x1 before starting any new feature.
+- Send a message in the Discord server and tag @free_sleep before starting any new feature
   - Small bug fixes or changes under ~100 lines are welcome without prior discussion.
 - Do not expect changes to be merged without **explicit prior approval**.
 - This helps avoid duplicate work and misaligned expectations.